OSGeo/PROJ/docs/source/operations/projections/ivea.rst

 right sub-triangles.
 Each sub-triangle is mapped independently using the area-preserving Snyder construction to the 120 dodecahedral spherical triangles.

+This is fully equivalent to using the icosahedron directly, but changing the vertex from which the great circles originate from the center of the faces to the vertices, described as the Vertex-oriented great circle projection in :cite:`vanLeeuwen2006`.

 See :ref:`polyhedral` for the shared theory.

 +---------------------+----------------------------------------------------------+